fastrgv/AdaVenture/README.md

 * Removed Win64 build.
 * Now using GNU Ada rather than defunct AdaCore compiler.

-**ver 2.2.8 -- 16apr2022**

-* Improved zoom function.
-* Converted linux libraries to exclusively shared format for portability.
-* Alternate script for GNU-Ada also works, now.

-**ver 2.2.7 -- 18jan2022**

-* Elliminated unused Frameworks directory
-* Updated Windows builds to freetype v2.11.1 DLLs (w32,w64).
-* Updated linux libs to use static libfreetype.a & libpng16.a
-*
-**ver 2.2.6 -- 17dec2021**
-* The (h)-key now, also, toggles Intro/Help screen;
-* Added more example build scripts, including one for OSX that does not require Xcode.
-* Replaced all cc-by-nc-licensed sound files due to incompatibility with GPLv3.
-* Improved sound-tracks in Labyrinth.

-**ver 2.2.5 -- 17nov2021**
-* Updated all GLFW libs to newest [static] version(v3.3.5), & scripts.
-* Elliminated OpenGL-mipmap error on nvidia nouveau drivers.
-* Now include library fix & build scripts for GNU-Ada, as well as AdaCore.

-**ver 2.2.4 -- 25oct2021**
-* Improved adaOpenAL binding code...AdaVenture is now buildable with [GNU Compiler Collection] GNAT, as well as all AdaCore versions.
-* Updated glext64.lib (Win64).
-* In addition to the Win64 build, now added a Win32 build.

 ## More change-history at end of file